Healthy Homes Assessment Tomoana

 Insulation Tomoana

-The insulation of the ceiling and underfloor is a requirement on all rental houses since July 1, 2019.
-All landlords and property managers are required to make sure that the insulation is in line with standards that are in line with the latest quality.
-In some instances, current ceiling insulation, or the insulation of the sub floor space may need to be replaced or replaced.
+Insulation for underfloor and ceilings is a requirement to all rental homes since 1 July 2019.
+All landlords and property managers are required to ensure that the insulation is up to standards that are in line with the latest quality.
+In some instances, existing ceiling insulation or insulation in the sub floor space might need to be added or replaced.

-A house that is well-insulated can reduce condensation and reduce the chances of dampness and mould, and also makes more easy to the house to keep heat.
+A house that is well-insulated can help control condensation and reduce the chances of dampness and mould, and will also make much easier for the house to hold heat.

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation resists heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation resists heat flow.
+The greater the R-value, the better the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3